fikertekiflu/AirBnB_clone/README.md

 - `destroy Amenity 9876`
 - `all City`

-Feel free to explore other commands and functionalities available in the command interpreter!
+Feel free to explore other commands and functionalities available in the command interpreter!!